SM 32x475 [2xM8] / N52 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – are utilized in hard drives, electric motors, medical equipment and various technologically advanced devices.
+- Significant importance in modern technologies – are used in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: